Skip to main content

 Open a CMS ServiceNow request ticket using the FedRAMP ServiceNow Request.
 Add the details of the package you are requesting, and attach the package request form that you filled out and digitally signed.

-Once you’ve completed the steps above, the package request will be sent through the approval process with the department and with the FedRAMP PMO.
+Once you’ve completed the steps above, the package request will be sent through the approval process with the Department and with the FedRAMP PMO.
 You will receive confirmation once your access is granted.
 Please allow a couple of weeks for approval time.

 Products